Code-Institute-Submissions/Jack-Bennett-Interactive-Frontend-Development-Milestone-Project/README.md

 The target audience for this website is those who are trying to find a new destination for a holiday or general travel.

 I have done my best to ensure this website is user friendly for all users, regardless of their device.
-The webpage has been structured so that it will be responsive on any device that you choose to use.
-An area that has been looked at heavily in regard to UX is the navigation menu.
-Instead of the menu stacking and taking up a lot of room in smaller devices, I have designed it so that the entire menu will condense into a dropdown which can be opened by clicking the menu link.
+The webpages have been structured so that they will be responsive on any device that you choose to use.

-The wireframes for this website have been added into the GitHib files.
+The wireframes for each page on this website have been added into the GitHib files.

 **User Stories**